Kyu-Chang Wang, M.D.

 This chapter is mainly focused on Moyamoya Disease in children, unless otherwise specified.

-- Timing of Surgery : It is important to perform revascularization surgery before major infarction occurs.
-Young patients often need urgent operation.
+- Timing of Surgery: It is important to perform revascularization surgery before major infarction occurs.
+Young patients often need urgent operations.

-- Perioperative Management : To prevent perioperative ischemic complications, hyperventilation, hypovolemia, anemia, and hypotension should be avoided.
+- Perioperative Management : Perioperative hyperventilation, hypovolemia, anemia, and hypotension should be avoided to prevent ischemic complications.